 When a physical good is involved, survey timing is relatively straightforward.
 You can typically pinpoint the optimal survey point by starting with the delivery date and adding just enough time for the customer to fully experience the product.

-Men’s clothier Bonobos surveys customers a few days after their new clothes arrive, giving customers time to try them on, while allowing a little extra time for customers who don’t open the package the day it is delivered.
+Men’s clothier Bonobos surveys customers a few days after their new clothes arrive, giving customers time to try them on while allowing a little extra time for customers who don’t open the package the day it is delivered.
 Another approach is to stagger surveying, asking some customers for feedback shortly after the product has been delivered, and others a few weeks later.
-This can give you a wide angle view on the customer experience.
+This can give you a more comprehensive view of your customer’s experiences.

 The buying process for business customers can take much longer than it does for consumer customers.
 This can make deciding on the right moment to ask for feedback a bit tricky.
-It can be helpful to break the customer journey into two phases: the early phase, and the on-going phase.
+To overcome this, it’s often helpful to break the customer journey into two phases: the “early” phase and the “on-going” phase.

-In the early phase, you’ll ask for feedback once a customer has successfully onboarded and has started to get value from your product.
+In the early phase, request feedback once a customer has successfully on-boarded and begun using your product.
 Many SaaS companies will ask for feedback a few weeks to a month after a customer subscribes to a paid plan, while service-oriented companies will typically survey shortly after completing a job or project for a client.

 For on-going relationships, you can ask for feedback on a quarterly, semi-annual, or annual basis.
 The time period you choose should be aligned with the stability of your delivered experience.
 If your service rarely changes, you’ll want to pick a longer time period — a short time period could result in duplicative feedback.
 If you are a young software startup with a product and support team that is changing rapidly, quarterly surveying may be more appropriate.

 For companies that deliver an experience or product at the push of a button, survey timing is critical — but the same general principles still apply.
-Rental car company Silvercar surveys customers shortly after they return the vehicle.
-At this point they’ve experienced the entire service lifecycle including booking, pickup, driving, and returning.
+For example, rental car company Silvercar surveys customers shortly after they return the vehicle.
+At this point, they’ve experienced the entire service lifecycle including booking, pickup, driving, and returning.

-Companies that produce physical products should start with a similar approach to retail and e-commerce – giving customers enough time to experience the product they’ve purchased.
+Companies that produce physical products should start with a similar approach to retail and ecommerce and give customers enough time to experience the product they’ve purchased.